newrelic/newrelic-fluent-bit-output/README.md

 HTTPS proxies (having an `https://...` URL) use a certificate to encrypt the connection between the plugin and the proxy.
 If you are using a self-signed certificate (not trusted by the Certification Authorities defined at your system level), you can:

-- Windows: import the self-signed certificate (PEM file) using the MMC tool.
-You can refer to [this link](https://www.ssls.com/knowledgebase/how-to-import-intermediate-and-root-certificates-via-mmc/), but in Step 2 ensure to import it in your "Trusted Root Certification Authorities" instead of importing it in the "Intermediate Certification Authorities".
-- Linux: you can specify the self-signed certificate (PEM file) using either the `caBundleFile` or `caBundleDir` parameters (see next section).

 Optionally, you can skip the self-signed certificate verification by setting `validateProxyCerts` to `false`, but please note that this option is not considered safe due to potential Man In The Middle Attacks.

 A example setup, which defines an HTTPS proxy and its self-signed certificate, would result in the following configuration: